 Ductless Mini-Split Heat Pumps

-- Attic insulation (R-30 or higher): varies by scope
+- Attic insulation and home energy audits: varies by scope and current program availability

 Important: NV Energy rebate amounts and efficiency tier thresholds change periodically.
-The figures above reflect current program parameters as of early 2026 and are sourced from NV Energy's published PowerShift schedule.
-Always verify exact rebate amounts at nvenergy.com/save-with-powershift or ask your installing contractor to confirm current availability before making purchasing decisions.
+The figures above are verified from the current official program table.
+Always confirm exact rebate amounts at nvenergy.com/save-with-powershift or ask your installing contractor to verify current availability before purchasing.

 PowerShift vs. the Expired Federal 25C Tax Credit: What Changed in 2026